PowerOps-MK/Ansible-Unifi/README.md

-# Ansible-Unifi - Ansible Module
+# Unifi - Ansible Module
 A Ansible module for configuring a Ubiquiti Unifi Network

 ## Usage